andreaskaris/selinux-training/files/steps/4/description.md

 If you had to switch SELinux from targeted mode to Multi-Level Security (MLS), you would do that with variable SELINUXTYPE in file /etc/selinux/config.
 This is out of scope of this tutorial.

-Go ahead to the next step now with `tutorial next`.